Skip to main content

 First prompts (empty Datris)

 If you’ve just installed Datris and have no data yet, these prompts exercise the full create → query loop without needing files on hand.
-Watch the Agents tab in the Datris UI as you go — you’ll see each tool call stream in real time.
+Watch the Agent Monitor tab in the Datris UI as you go — you’ll see each tool call stream in real time.
 1. Confirm discovery works (returns empty, but proves the round-trip):

 “List my Datris pipelines and tell me what’s there.”